J0K3RS-L4UGH/Hackers-Toolbox/README.md

 # Hacker-Tools
 A collection of tools for ethical/white hat hackers.
 **Please do not use for malicious purposes**
+**Please check how legal these tools are in your country**

+## Thank you to everyone who made these tools.

 ### To Setup this in terminal, follow the below steps:
 1. To install this in terminal, use the command ```git clone https://github.com/J0K3RS-L4UGH/Hacker-Tools/```